zhangyu94/d3-timeseries/README.md

 D3 3.0 implementation of timeseries plugin that supports easy customization of bitmap / horizongraph / linechart or multiresolution layout self adaptive to display height.

+The plugin is implemented as a closure that support method chaining.

 Notice: the Horizon Graph layout is currently a version with minor revision to the layout in https://bl.ocks.org/mbostock/1483226

 ## Installing